 Starting at a straight edge such as a path or driveway, lay the rolled out strips side by side in rows and end to end within each row.

-Stagger the joints in adjoining rows like bricks.
+Stagger the joints in adjoining rows like bricks so not to have the turf joins of adjacent rolls aligned.

 Make sure all joints (sides and ends) are butted together tightly without overlapping.
 This is to stop the turf edges drying out and causing ongoing management issues or a trip hazard.